Equity Financing: How to Qualify For and Use Funding

 Finally, since you pay for equity financing with shares of your business, should the business fail, you don’t have to pay your investors back.
 Some people prefer this format to business loans, which enables them to borrow money, but they have to pay it back in set terms.

-However, equity financing also has downsides which include the potential to lose control of your business, as well as limited upside.
+Equity financing comes with some downsides, most notably the potential to lose control of your business, as well as limited upside.

 Since equity financing requires that you give up shares of your company, this type of financing can cause you to lose some or all your ownership and management rights.
-In fact, this is how Steve Jobs was forced out of Apple, the company he built.
+In fact, this is how Steve Jobs was forced out of the company he built, Apple.

 Conclusion: Is Equity Financing Right for Your Business?

-Due to this, just because your business needs money doesn’t necessarily mean that equity financing is the right way to go.
+Due to this, just because your business needs money doesn’t necessarily mean that equity financing is the best funding option for you.
 However, if you find a good deal offered by investors with whom you can have a successful working relationship, equity financing could benefit your business.

 Either way, if you decide to pursue equity financing, consult a lawyer to draw up documents and review all contracts.
 A lawyer can explain the legal considerations of different deal structures and draft documents that protect you and your investors.